mboufal/IPRO-Commuter-Safety/Personas, Scenarios, Working Agreement.md

 ## Scenario #2

 An individual wants to visit the IIT campus.
 He has never been on the South Side of the city, so he worries if his visit is safe.
-Before reaching the destination he logs into the app to check potential danger and the latest safety updates.
-He noticed that the robbery had taken place next to his bus stop, so he decides to contact school’s public safety officer and ask for accompanied transportation.
+Before reaching the destination he opens the GuideEd app to check potential danger and the latest safety updates.

 ## Scenario #3